-Human Technology Relations
+Human Technology Relations (HTR)

 The Human Technology Relations specialization is dedicated to the exploration and design of products that serve the problems and aspirations of people on an individual, social or societal level.

-Management Of Product Development
+Management Of Product Development (MPD)

-Emerging Technology Design
+Emerging Technology Design (ETD)

 The Master’s specialization in Emerging Technology Design focuses on the introduction of new technologies on the consumer market.
 New technologies adapted for the consumer market become cheaper when they can be mass-produced.
 As a graduate of this specialization, you will be able to use new technologies to modify consumer products.
 Since technologies can differ considerably, various (individual) programmes exist within this specialization.
-Courses include:

-More information about the courses can be found in the online education catalogue OSIRIS
+More information about the courses can be found in the online education catalogue OSIRIS.

 In the Master’s programme, the number of contact hours will depend on your individual programme.
 On average, your coursework will involve 12 contact hours per week.
-While you are working on your thesis at an external host organization, the number of contact hours with university staff will obviously be low.
+If you are working on your thesis at an external host organization, the number of contact hours with university staff will obviously be low.
 During this period, you will have more contact with an external supervisor at the organization.
 University staff will provide supervision and coaching, though you will be encouraged and expected to work on your thesis relatively autonomously.